afsc-assessments/ebswp_2023/doc/EBSpollock.md

 of surimi resources and market).
 This contributed to a growth in surimi from warm-water fish of southeast Asia.
 Surimi prices spiked in 2008--2010 and have since tapered off as production from warm-water species increased (as has pollock).
-A relatively small fraction of pollock caught in Russian waters is processed as surimi.
 Surimi is consumed globally, but Asian markets dominate the demand for surimi and demand has remained strong.

 The catch of pollock can be broadly divided between the shore-based sector where catcher vessels make deliveries to inshore processors, and the at-sea sector where catch is processed at-sea by catcher/processors and motherships before going directly to the wholesale markets.
-The retained catch of the shore-based sector increased 1\% to 710 kt.
-The value of these deliveries (shore-based ex-vessel value) totaled \$259.8 million in 2019, which was up 10\% from the ex-vessel value in 2018 driven mostly by a 7\% increase in the ex-vessel price which is above the 2010-2014 average (Table \ref{tab:bsaiplck_exv}).
+The retained catch of the shore-based sector decreased 1\% to 725 kt.
+The value of these deliveries (shore-based ex-vessel value) totaled \$233.7 million in 2020, which was down 10\% from the ex-vessel value in 2019 driven mostly by a 7\% decrease in the ex-vessel price which was just below the 2011-2015 average (Table \ref{tab:bsaiplck_exv}).
 The first-wholesale value of pollock products was
-\$920 million for the at-sea sector and \$630 million for the shore-based sector (Table \ref{tab:bsaiplck_wsl}).
-The higher revenue in recent years is combined effect of increased catch levels and price increases of pollock products of fillet and surimi products.
-The average price of pollock products in 2019 increased 9\% for the at-sea sector to
+\$814 million for the at-sea sector and \$552 million for the shore-based sector (Table \ref{tab:bsaiplck_wsl}).
+The average price of pollock products in 2020 increased 2\% for the at-sea sector to
+$1.41 and
-$1.38 and increased 5\% for the shore-based sector to $1.12.
-Surimi prices increased 8\% and fillet prices increased 11\% in 2019.
-Roe prices decreased 26\% while production increased 36\%---the highest level observed in the last decade.
+decreased 4\% for the shore-based sector to $1.08.
+Surimi prices decreased 8\%, fillet prices increased 3\%, and roe prices decreased 7\% in 2020.
+Minced prices increased 11\% and minced production rose 38\% as demand for retail products increased as a result of COVID-19.
+Fishmeal prices rose 43\% with a reduced Peruvian fishmeal supply because of a temporary fishery closure early in the year.

 The portfolios of products shore-based and at-sea processors produce are similar.
 In both sectors the primary products processed from pollock are